dog bleeding from butt

 An odd claim to fame it’s true (and not a very appropriate dinner party conversation starter), but certainly a useful area of interest given how relatively common the concern of a dog bleeding from their butt is amongst owners.

-Our canine companions can experience anal and peri-anal bleeding for a variety of different reasons, ranging from relatively innocent causes through to more serious health concerns.
+Our canine companions can experience anal and peri-anal bleeding for a variety of different reasons, ranging from relatively innocent causes to more serious health concerns.
+You might notice blood from your dog’s butt for 5 main reasons: Anal gland disease, bloody diarrhea, rectal bleeding, bleeding of the skin surrounding the anus and anal furunculosis.

 This article will cover the most common causes of bleeding from the anus and anal area in dogs, to guide owners in the best steps to take to help their dog, and what veterinary treatment options to expect.